 One of the most unique waterfalls in the Philippines.
-Also a part of Dumaguete’s pride, Casaroro Falls.
+Also, a part of Dumaguete’s pride is Casaroro Falls.
 This waterfall has been attracting visitors for its beauty.
-The 100 feet Casaroro Falls is narrow compared to a common waterfall which has a wide cascade.
-The water that falls down is absolutely heavy and stunning.
+The 100 feet of Casaroro Falls are narrow compared to a common waterfall which has a wide cascade.
+The water that falls is absolutely heavy and stunning.
 As the water touches the pool, it creates a relaxing splashing sound.
 There are also huge rocks around the area so tourists can take some time to rest and chill while admiring the falls.

 Although going to Casaroro Falls is not easy due to the steep trails, a lot of travelers still go in for an adventure.
 Just to witness how gorgeous the waterfall is.
 The hike to the falls would take you at least 30-45 minutes.
 Expect to encounter boulders, rocks, and streams.
 But we can guarantee you that all the challenging trails would give you a rewarding view of the majestic Casaroro Falls.